bgamwell/w1_tic_tac_toe/README.md

 4. The next step is to create the tic-tac-toe game-play with JavaScript:
 	* First locate DOM elements before trying to use them in your app.
 Think about using `querySelector` or `querySelectorAll` to locate your target elements.
 Try this in your console to make sure your selection works.
 	* After finding the elements, start writing logic using `addEventListener` to set up `click` events for those elements.
 	* You will also need a variable to keep track of moves.
-This will be used to indicate whether or not to draw an `X` or an `O`.
+This will be used to indicate whether or not to draw an `X` or an `O`. <!--Odd moves mark and O, and even moves mark an X-->

 ## Bonus
 * Display a message to indicate which turn is about to be played.